wp-cool-tools/periodical-widget-visibility/README.txt

 Please download, install and activate [Classic Widgets](https://wordpress.org/plugins/classic-widgets/) from wordpress.org and switch back to the usual widget area.

-I'm working hard to make Periodical Widget Visibility compatible for WordPress 5.8 and the upcoming 5.9.
+I'm working hard to make Periodical Widget Visibility compatible with the block based widgets.
 Both take some time to provide a stable and error-free code base.
-Stay tuned for a brand new version in the near future.
+Stay tuned for a brand-new version.
 And thank you for your understanding.

 = Show and hide widgets at desired days within a yearly time period repeatedly =